 Up until now, you can express all your results in terms of stimulus number on the continuum.
 Now take your best estimate of the threshold (perhaps an average of the median of the 3 tracks and your estimate from the psychometric function).
-Convert those to genuine physical values (here the SNR in dB) by subtracting 31 from the stimulus number, and compare the value with others near you.
-It should be about 20 dB.
+Convert those to genuine physical values (here the SNR in dB), and compare the value with others near you.
+It should be on the order of about 20 dB.